decred/dcrdocs/docs/glossary.md

 ---

+#### Change

+Decred has a concept of change, which is very similar to the concept of change when using physical cash.

+To explain by way of an example, imagine you have received 5 DCR in a single transaction from a friend.
+This 5 DCR is likely contained in a single Unspent Transaction Output (UTXO) within your wallet, and this can be compared to a physical $5 bill in your wallet.
+Suppose you want to purchase an item for $1 and pay for it with your $5 bill - the shopkeeper must give you $4 of change.
+Similarly, in order to spend 1 DCR from the UTXO containing 5 DCR, your wallet creates a transaction which sends 1 DCR to the intended recipient, and a change transaction which sends the remaining 4 DCR to another address you own (aka. a change address).

+#### Change Address

+An address created by your wallet for the purpose of receiving change.
+Every time a wallet has a need for a change address, it will create a new address which has never been used before.

+Creating a new change address for each transaction provides a significant boost to user privacy.
+Not using dedicated change addresses, or re-using existing ones, would enable a passive observer to infer a significant amount of information about your transaction sizes and where you are sending transactions to.

 #### Coinbase maturity

 Outputs from coinbase and stakebase transactions cannot be spent until the coinbase maturity period has passed.
 The coinbase maturity period is 256 blocks.